Joachim Wünning

 Joachim Wünning (1 April 1898 – 22 September 1944) was a German politician and naval commander during the Nazi era.

-In the 1932 German federal election, Wünning was elected to the Reichstag as a member of the NSDAP and represented the area of Merseburg until his death in 1944.
+In the 1932 German federal election, Wünning was elected to the Reichstag as a member of the NSDAP and represented electoral constituency 11 (Merseburg) until his death in 1944.

 During World War II, Wünning served in the German navy reaching the rank of Korvettenkapitän.
+From 20 August 1942 until his death, Wünning commanded the minelayer Drache (renamed Schiff 50 06 November 42), which served as a troop transport, escort vessel and submarine chaser in addition to her minelaying duties.
 He was a recipient of the German Cross in Gold on 7 July 1944.
 Wünning was killed on 22 September 1944 near Vathi, Greece, by Allied aircraft.
 He was posthumously awarded the Knight's Cross of the Iron Cross on 22 October 1944.